kubernetes/website/content/zh/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 DaemonSet, `/var/lib/kubelet/pod-resources` must be mounted as a
 {{< glossary_tooltip term_id="volume" >}} in the device monitoring agent's
 [PodSpec](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core).

-Support for the "PodResources service" requires `KubeletPodResources` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to be enabled.
+Support for the "PodResourcesLister service" requires `KubeletPodResources` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to be enabled.
 It is enabled by default starting with Kubernetes 1.15 and is v1 since Kubernetes 1.20.
 -->
 gRPC 服务通过 `/var/lib/kubelet/pod-resources/kubelet.sock` 的 UNIX 套接字来提供服务。